-Should you fall ill, become diagnosed with a medical condition, or get into an accident and aren’t able to work for awhile, short-term disability can replace some of your income until you’re back on your feet.
+The answer for some may be short-term disability insurance.
+Should you fall ill, become diagnosed with a medical condition, or get into an accident that prevents you from working for awhile, short-term disability can replace some of your income until you’re back on your feet.

 “Short-term disability is important because it can protect your savings and investment accounts in the chance that you are temporarily unable to work due to a disability,” says Ben Smith, founder and financial planner of Cove Financial Planning.
 “Without coverage, many people are forced to take on debt, draw on their cash reserves, or worse, their retirement savings, in order to pay bills and living expenses in an instance where they are not earning an income due to a disability.”

 Nearly every worker could potentially benefit from having short-term disability insurance, but there are some instances where having that extra protection is even more important.

 If you work for yourself or have a small number of employees, you’ll definitely want to consider getting short-term disability insurance.